tommyku/ruby-server/README.md

 Contributions are encouraged and welcome.
 Currently outstanding items:

 - Test suite
-- Native clients

 ## License
-Neeto is released under the MIT License.
+Standard Notes Ruby is released under the MIT License.